After one of your limbs is amputated, you may feel as if the limb is still there. This is called phantom sensation. It may feel:

 Phantom limb pain will lessen over time for most people.

-Ask your doctor if you can take acetaminophen (Tylenol), aspirin, ibuprofen (such as Advil or Motrin), or other drugs that can help with pain.
+Ask your doctor if you can take acetaminophen (Tylenol), aspirin, ibuprofen (Advil or Motrin), or other drugs that help with pain.

 Department of Veterans Affairs, Department of Defense.
-VA/DOD Clinical Practice Guide for Practice Guideline for Management for Rehabilitation of Lower Limb Amputation.
+VA/DoD Clinical Practice Guideline for Management for Rehabilitation of Lower Limb Amputation. http://www.healthquality.va.gov/amputation/amp_sum_508.pdf.
 January 2008.
-Accessed May 26, 2010.
+Accessed July 1, 2014.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.